aln787/ios-mobile-development-101-cwe-materials/curriculum/02-materials/template-lesson.md

 #### Instructor Bio

-Welcome to Data Science 101!
+Welcome to iOS Development 101!
 Here's a bit about me:
 > Provide your name and brief bio. your background in iOS development, any experience you've had with GA, and one "fun fact" about yourself.

 #### Introduce Yourselves